-(3) Nominees for Directors for the Ensuing Year 2024-2025:
+(c) Nominees for Directors of the Bank for the Ensuing Year 2024-2025:

 The Corporate Governance, Nomination and Remuneration Committee (Corp.
-Gov. Committee) had screened, evaluated and endorsed the Final List of Nominees for the positions of twelve (12) Directors of the Bank for the ensuing year 2024-2025.
+Gov. Committee) had, in several meetings, screened and evaluated the Nominees for the positions of twelve (12) Directors of the Bank until their final meeting held in the afternoon of April 25, 2024 where the Final List of Nominees was determined and endorsed for final confirmation of the Board.
 No one declined his/her nomination.

-With Mr. Basilio C. Yap as Chairman Emeritus, the Nominees for Directors of the Bank for the ensuing year 2024-2025 are as follows:
+With Mr. Basilio C. Yap as Chairman Emeritus, the Final Nominees for Directors of the Bank for the ensuing year 2024-2025 are as follows:

 - 1. Gen. Hermogenes C. Esperon, Jr. (Ret.), Independent Director

 - 2. Dr. Jaime C. Laya

 - 3. Sr. Justice Josue N. Bellosillo (Ret.)

 - 4. Dr. Emilio C. Yap III

-- 5. Mr. Carlos A. Pinpin, Jr.
+- 5. Chief Justice Hilario G. Davide, Jr. (Ret.)

-- 6. Chief Justice Hilario G. Davide, Jr. (Ret.)
+- 6. Mr. Ernesto O. Chan

-- 7. Mr. Ernesto O. Chan
+- 7. Mr. Benjamin C. Yap

-- 8. Mr. Benjamin C. Yap
+- 8. Ms. Miriam C. Cu

-- 9. Ms. Miriam C. Cu
+- 9. Mr. Tomas V. Apacible

 - 10. Mrs. Maria Georgina P. De Venecia, Independent Director

 - 11. Mr. Calixto V. Chikiamco, Independent Director

 - 12. Dr. Beatrice Jane L. Ang, Independent Director

-All Nominees are incumbent Directors of the Bank who, during their tenure, have continuously possessed all the qualifications and none of the disqualifications for corporate directorship mandated by the RCC and all other laws and regulations.
+All Nominees are incumbent Directors except for Mr. Tomas V. Apacible who was a former Independent Director (2012-2021) and regular Director (2021-2022) of the Bank.
+All of them, during their respective tenures, have continuously possessed all the qualifications and none of the disqualifications for corporate directorship mandated by the RCC and all other laws and regulations.
 Particularly, the nominees for Independent Directors (ID) are compliant with the Requirements on Nomination and Election of Independent Directors under SRC Rule 38 and SEC Memo Circular 19.
 As in the past years, the Corp.
 Gov. Committee had taken into consideration, adopted and complied with the said SRC Rule 38 and SEC Memo Circular 19 before approving and endorsing the nominees for IDs.